cryptocopycats/awesome-cryptokitties-bubble/wrapped/README.md

 How?
 Tokens (ERC20 on Ethereum) each backed 1:1 by an CryptoKitty (ERC721 on Ethereum)

-Note: The Wrapped CryptoKitties contract script is open source and documented with inline running commentary.
+Note: The Wrapped CryptoKitties (WCK) contract script is open source and documented with inline running commentary.
 Thanks!
 The [WrappedCK](dl/WrappedCK.sol) contract script is about 500 lines total.